rslassman/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+The pi and microphone/speaker were sitting in a metal pot ontop of the oven.
+They were being controlled by a laptop on the other side of the room.

+While I was not able to incorporate them, I think this system could also the green and red buttons as shown in the sketch to allow the user to start and paus/stop the process.

 *Include videos or screencaptures of both the system and the controller.*

+See video of the interaction here: https://youtu.be/IRbRT5uGjVg

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)